olisystems/OLI-Boxes-Testing-Scripts/README.md

 # OLI-Boxes-Testing-Scripts
-Some of our testing scripts for our OLI Boxes.
-They show basic functionality to accomplish some simple tasks which inlcudes fetching and sending data to a MQQT Broker.
+<p align="justify">Some of our testing scripts for our OLI Boxes.
+They show basic functionality to accomplish some simple tasks which inlcudes fetching and sending data to a MQQT Broker.</p>
-This Repository is divided into two parts.
+This Repository is divided into two parts.<br />
-1- Fetching Scripts
+1- Fetching Scripts<br />
-2- Local Scripts
+2- Local Scripts<br />

 ## Fetching Scripts
 <p align="justify">This includes the scripts related to the fetching of data from OLI System's MQTT Broker.